LiteObject/books-and-notes/Clean_Coder.md

    - **Retrospectives:** After a high-pressure period, conduct a retrospective to analyze what went well and what could be improved.
 Learn from the experience to better handle pressure in the future.
    - **Continuous Improvement:** Use insights from retrospectives to implement changes that can improve processes and reduce pressure in future projects.

-### Conclusion
-Maintaining quality under pressure requires a combination of effective time management, clear communication, adherence to best practices, and stress management techniques.
-By prioritizing tasks, managing stress, and focusing on incremental delivery, you can ensure that quality is not compromised even in high-pressure situations.
-Continuous improvement and learning from past experiences are key to better handling pressure and maintaining excellence in software development.

 ## Chapter 12: Collaboration
 - The importance of effective communication and teamwork.
 - Techniques for fostering a collaborative environment.